-Units may be purchased by sending a completed application form or clear written instructions to Thesis Unit Trust Management Limited at the dealing office of the Administrator.
-Application forms may be obtained by telephoning the Manager's Customer Enquiry Line on 0333 300 0375.
-Units may also be purchased through the means of electronic communications as set out in paragraph 25 below.
+Units may be purchased by sending a completed application form; clear written instructions to Thesis Unit Trust Management Limited at the dealing office of the Administrator or through the means of electronic communications (please refer to paragraph 24).
+Application forms can be obtained by telephoning the Manager's Customer Enquiry Line on 0333 300 0375.